Skip to main content

 Modernization justifies abandonment.
 Leaders sometimes defend inaccessible upgrades by saying they had to “move fast” or “streamline the experience.”
 But what's framed as progress may actually erase prior inclusion.

 Planned obsolescence rationalizes abandonment.
 Yes, sometimes, abandonment is planned.
-Accessibility may be withdrawn not because it's broken, but because supporting it gets in the way of selling something new.
+In systems that incentivize continuous production, accessibility may be withdrawn when supporting it gets in the way of selling something new.
 A tool must stop working -- or stop meeting needs -- so another can replace it.
 In these cases, obsolescence is manufactured.
 Inclusion is treated as a blocker to product strategy.
 What's marketed as innovation is often exclusion in a newer wrapper.

 Hostility compels abandonment.
 In some cases, accessibility work is deliberately defunded, discredited, or dismantled.
 Accessibility may be reframed as political, stigmatized as wasteful, or suppressed outright.
-This isn't drift -- it's backlash.
+It's backlash.
 It's a politically motivated withdrawal of care; coercion resulting in cultural chill.
 It’s the result of pressure campaigns, culture war rhetoric, or ideological mandates that compel institutions that support inclusion to retreat.
 Abandonment becomes a form of ideological compliance.

 Instability expedites abandonment.
 In some urgent situations, access disappears fast.
-Systems break under pressure -- not because emergencies make failure inevitable, but because care wasn’t embedded to withstand it.
+Systems break under pressure because care wasn’t embedded to withstand it.
 What should have been resilient collapses.
 What should have been maintained is left to fend for itself.
 Under high stakes, the result is high-speed abandonment, often too late to fix.
 This loss transforms vital services into immediate barriers, with severe consequences, including increased hospitalization risk.
 When accessibility breaks in a crisis, the instability reveals that it was always going to break.
 It was never built to hold.

 Silence sustains abandonment.
 Abandonment rarely announces itself.
-It doesn't require cruelty -- just indifference, convenience, or an unwillingness to ask who's being left behind.
+Indifference, convenience, or an unwillingness to ask who's being left behind can suffice.

 Ambiguity protects abandonment.
 When responsibilities are vague, standards unenforced, or documentation incomplete, it becomes easier to pretend nothing broke -- or that no one is to blame.
 Ambiguity lets abandonment masquerade as oversight.
 It prevents users from knowing what to expect, prevents teams from knowing what to maintain, and prevents accountability when access disappears.
 In a fog of ambiguity, harm hides in plain sight -- and is carried out with plausible deniability.